Shipa Freight SME FAQ: Keeping Compliant When Exporting

 Thorough research is crucial, as regulations change frequently, and new regulations are sometimes imposed without much warning.
 The global political situation also has an impact, as your government may impose restrictions or sanctions on an overseas market.
 Start doing compliance research as soon as possible, and keep an eye on relevant government websites while you’re making your preparations.

 As well as keeping up-to-date with laws and regulations, compliance also relies on a good understanding of your product, your customer and your destination market.
 You should also establish a good filing system so that you have evidence of the measures you’ve put in place to ensure export compliance.
 If you have staff, make sure that they’re trained and get regularly updated on relevant rules and regulations.

 There are regulations in place to ensure that money is not being moved illegally, for example to finance terrorism.
 You also need to make sure you’re complying with rules relating to money laundering, bribery, client entertainment, taxes and duties

 Complying with customs rules means using the correct commodity code or tariff.
 Most countries use codes that comply with the Harmonised System (HS), which allocates a six-digit code to thousands of product types.
 Using the right code is important, as mis-classification can lead to allocation of the wrong import tariff, shipment delays and even fines or confiscation.
-Many government websites provide tariff databases, including the U.K. government and the c
+Many government websites provide tariff databases, including the U.K. government and the U.S. government.

 You always need to have evidence of the movement of goods such as transport documents and export declarations.
 Keep a complete record of each shipment with all the relevant paperwork and check the requirements of your export market’s custom authorities; you may need to provide things like certificates of origin and pre-shipment inspection documents, for example.